manmeet12345/Quizapp/README.md

 # QUIZAPP
 This project is name Quiz app.
-It has been build using HTML, CSS and Javascript.
+It has been built using HTML, CSS and Javascript.